top of page

 A Personal Note: How My Family has Chosen to Handle Santa.

 Tera and I decided early on that we would not celebrate Santa with our children.
 We do not hide Santa from them, and they watch Christmas movies about Santa (including the ones I grew up with!)
-But, they also know that Santa Claus is just as much a fictional character as Superman, Batman, and Spongebob.
+But, they also know that Santa Claus is a fictional character like Superman and Fred Flintstone.

 Here are some of our personal thoughts and convictions on the subject of Santa…